tilln/jmeter-iso8583/README.md

 #### Subfields

-Field 43 "Card Acceptor Location" contains 3 sub-fields that can be defined as follows:
+For example, field 43 "Card Acceptor Location" contains 3 subfields that can be defined as follows:

 |Field|Content|Tag|Comment|
 |-----|-------|---|-------|